Desbeers/Make-Books/sample book/01 05 Folder Structure.md

 ### dedication.md

 > The *dedication* file for your book, as described before.
-It is not required; however, feel free to thank me!
+It is not required; however, feel free to thank me...

 ### cover-screen.jpg